Montenegro Votes In Presidential Runoff - UrduPoint

 Montenegro Votes In Presidential Runoff

-Podgorica, Montenegro, April 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2023 ) :Montenegrins head to the polls Sunday to elect their next president in a vote that could see a young upstart unseat incumbent Milo Djukanovic, who has dominated the country's political scene for decades.
+Podgorica, Montenegro, April 2 (UrduPoint / Pakistan Point News - 2nd Apr, 2023 ) :Montenegrins voted on Sunday for their next president in an election that could see a young upstart unseat incumbent Milo Djukanovic, who has dominated the country's political scene for decades.

-The outcome of the contest will likely determine the balance of power in the Balkan nation ahead of a snap parliamentary vote due in June, following months of gridlock after the government collapsed in August.
+The outcome of the contest is likely to determine the balance of power in the Balkan nation ahead of snap parliamentary elections due in June, following months of gridlock after the government collapsed in August.

-Montenegro's president, elected for a five-year term, has a mostly ceremonial position and most of the political power resides with the prime minister.
+Montenegro's president, elected for a five-year term, has a largely ceremonial position with most of the political power resides with the prime minister.

-Polls will open at 7:00 am (0500 GMT) local time and close at 8:00pm.
-Unofficial results are expected late Sunday evening.
+Polls closed at 8:00 pm (18:00 GMT) with unofficial results expected to be posted late on Sunday.

-The runoff comes two weeks after the first round, where Djukanovic beat back a range of opponents hoping to shake up the political scene, garnering 35 percent of the vote compared to 29 percent for his main challenger, Jakov Milatovic.
+The runoff vote came two weeks after the first round vote, in which Djukanovic beat back a range of opponents hoping to shake up the political scene.
+He garnered 35 percent of the vote compared to 29 percent for his main challenger, Jakov Milatovic.

-"Milatovic offers a different vision, economic prosperity and cooperation," Dragan Vujacic, a 66-year-old radio and tv presenter, told AFP.
+However, analysts have largely favoured Milatovic, a young economist from the increasingly popular Europe Now Movement, to become the new president.

+"I'm absolutely convinced that I will become the new president of the country, that today the citizens of Montenegro will send the current president into the political past," said Milatovic on Sunday before casting his vote.

-The DPS has been hit by repeated setbacks since the party suffered their first major defeat in the 2020 parliamentary elections.
+The DPS has witnessed repeated setbacks since the party suffered its first major defeat in the 2020 parliamentary elections.

 But as Serbia increasingly became an international pariah, Djukanovic pivoted West, broke ties with Belgrade and helped usher in Montenegro's independence in 2006.

-Under the leadership of Djukanovic and his party, Montenegro joined NATO, kick-started the negotiating process for EU membership and moved away from Russia's influence.
+Under the leadership of Djukanovic and his party, Montenegro joined NATO, kick-started the negotiating process for European Union membership and moved away from Russia's influence.

+After voting on Sunday, Djukanovic promised to keep pursuing a European future for Montenegro.

+"I think this is a good moment -- the starting moment for Montenegro to announce its return to the path of European development," said Djukanovic.

-"Here we have a man who has been in power for thirty years, a man who is the personification of a classic dictatorship, a classic abuse of power, the man who has allowed corruption and crime to flourish," Mladen Vukovic, a physician in Podgorica, told AFP.
+"Here we have a man who has been in power for 30 years.
+A man who is the personification of a classic dictatorship, a classic abuse of power.
+The man who has allowed corruption and crime to flourish," Mladen Vukovic, a doctor in Podgorica, told AFP.

-Ahead of Sunday's vote, Djukanovic has repeatedly questioned whether Milatovic, 36, and his Europe Now party can secure a European future for Montenegro, while accusing him of being vulnerable to Serbian influence.
+Ahead of Sunday's vote, Djukanovic repeatedly questioned whether Milatovic, 36, and his Europe Now party could secure an EU future for Montenegro, while accusing him of being vulnerable to Serbian influence.

+"We don't want to depend either politically, economically or in any other way on other countries.
+Djukanovic can secure that," retired teacher Kata Lekovic, 72, told AFP in Podgorica.

-For years, Djukanovic has sought to bridle the influence of Belgrade and the Serbian church in Montenegro, while carving out a separate Montenegrin national identity.
+For years, Djukanovic has sought to rein in the influence of Belgrade and the Serbian Church in Montenegro, while carving out a separate Montenegrin national identity.

 But it has been no easy task, with roughly a third of Montenegro's population of 620,000 identifying as Serbs.